itscodenation/curriculum-15-16/units/2-HTML1/sessions/1-BasicTags/README.md

 ## Closing/Homework
 Wrap up the day with a quick recap on everything that was covered.
 Ask the students to share their webpages with you for review.
 Explain they can email the text file to you.

+## After Class
+* Take a quick look at each webpage project from today.
+Students who were not able to create the page should be asked to recreate it, with teacher’s help, next class.
+* Prepare for next lesson / hand off to next volunteer in rotation.